 For more information about the VPN throughput and branch office VPN tunnel capacity available for each Firebox model, see the product datasheets: https://www.watchguard.com/products/resources/datasheets.asp.

-To illustrate this use case, we present an example of an organization that has four locations: a colocation facility (Colo), a corporate office (Corp), a distribution center (Dist), and a small office (RMT).
+In this example, we present an organization that has four locations: a colocation facility (Colo), a corporate office (Corp), a distribution center (Dist), and a small office (RMT).
 You can also scale up this solution to support additional offices, distribution centers, and small offices.

 |External interface IP address||192.0.2.8/24||198.51.100.8/24||203.0.113.9/24||DHCP|